Fabian Francis: AFL career

 Francis made his AFL debut with Melbourne in 1991, but he did not enjoy living in Melbourne and after one season returned to Darwin to play rugby league.

 Brisbane coach Robert Walls convinced Francis to return to Australian rules with the Brisbane Bears and Francis played for Brisbane from 1994 to 1995.
 He spent the off-season playing rugby league in Darwin where he was part of the Northern Territory side in the 1995 Ansett Challenge Cup that defeated the Mascot Jets and Victoria.
 He returned to Port Adelaide for the 1996 season, where he played in Port's premiership winning 1996 SANFL Grand Final side and was runner-up in the Magarey Medal.
 He was then named as an inaugural member of Port Adelaide's AFL team in 1997.
 Francis was clearly a favourite with Port Adelaide fans, winning the Member's Choice award for favourite player in both 1999 and 2000.

 Following a pay dispute, Francis was delisted by Port Adelaide at the end of the 2001 AFL season.
 Soon after being appointed coach of the Fremantle Dockers for the 2002 season, Chris Connolly suggested that Francis could be drafted by the Dockers with their number one selection at the upcoming preseason draft.
 A deal was soon struck between Fremantle and Francis, that he would be drafted, and he moved from Adelaide to Perth, with his family, and began training with the Dockers.
 Shortly before the preseason draft, the AFL informed Fremantle that they had exceeded Total Player Payments (TPP) for season 2001 - despite finishing last with only two wins for the year, and they would be barred from the upcoming draft, preventing them from selecting Francis.
-It is understood that the breach of TPP occurred due to an excess of injury payments - several regular players had been injured and a greater than expected number of players on match payments had needed to be played.
+It is understood that the breach of TPP occurred due to an excess of injury payments - several regular players had been injured and a greater than expected number of players on match payments had needed to be paid.

 Fremantle then struck a deal with a clearly upset and disillusioned Francis, that he play the 2002 season in the WAFL for South Fremantle, and then be guaranteed to be drafted by Fremantle in the 2002 AFL draft.

 During the 2002 season, Francis suffered a serious knee injury playing for South Fremantle, and never played senior football again.
 He was not drafted by Fremantle later in the year, and a cash settlement was agreed upon in lieu of drafting him.
 He did stay with the club however, becoming a runner.

 Post-AFL

-Since his AFL career, Francis has worked with unemployed Indigenous Australians in finding jobs.
+Since his AFL career, Francis has worked with unemployed Indigenous Australians in finding jobs in Darwin and Alice Springs.
+He also fathered 3 children.